ttytm/emoji-mart-desktop/README.md

 # Emoji Mart Desktop App

-An emoji picker desktop application - built to serve as an example of using [webview](https://github.com/ttytm/webview) with a modern web framework.
+An emoji picker desktop application - it serves as an example of using [webview](https://github.com/ttytm/webview) with a modern web framework.
-Nevertheless, it is a real and capable application.
-So if you just want to use it, nothing should stop you from doing so.
+Nonetheless, it is a real and capable application, and nothing should stop you from simply using it.

 ## Contents